 - Place cookies in a single layer (about 9) in the bottom of an 8×8” baking dish.

 - Fold half the Cool Whip (about 1 cup) into the pudding.
 Spread half the pudding mixture on top the cookies in the pan.
 Arrange banana slices on top of the pudding, then spread half of the remaining Cool Whip (about 1/2 cup) over the top of the bananas.

 - Reserve 1 cookie, then place the remaining ones in a single layer on top the Cool Whip, cover it with the remaining pudding mixture and the rest of the Cool Whip.
 Crush the reserved cookie and sprinkle it over the top, along with some mini chocolate chips for garnish.

 - Cover and refrigerate for at least 4 hours or overnight before serving.
 Store leftovers covered in the refrigerator for up to 3 days.

-This post has been sponsored by Walkers Shortbread.
+This post was originally sponsored by Walkers Shortbread in 2016.
 All opinions are 100% my own.

 If you haven’t tried Walkers Shortbread, I don’t know what you’re waiting for.
 It’s the best shortbread out there and every box I open I manage to polish off in a hot minute.
 My family might get one cookie…if they’re lucky (and yes, Mel even likes it; it’s the ONLY shortbread he will eat!)

 Banana Icebox Cake is so easy to make with shortbread cookies, bananas and chocolate chips – an easy no bake dessert that is perfect for potlucks!

 Last Updated on February 2, 2023